libplctag/libplctag/README.md

 ### High Level Features

+- Open source licensing under the MPL 2.0 or LGPL 2+.
 - Pure C library for portability across Linux, Windows and macOS as well as 32-bit and 64-bit.
 - Very stable API with almost no changes other than feature additions since 2012.
 - Read and write tags of various types across AB/Rockwell PLCs such as ControlLogix, CompactLogix, Micro800 etc.
 - Low memory use and very high performance and capacity.
 Uses protocol-specific features to increase performance.
 - Simple API with minimal use of language-specific data to enable easy wrapping in other languages.
 - Extensive example programs showing use of all library features.
-- Included wrappers for some languages.
+- Included wrappers for several other languages.
-- Open source licensing.
 - Free!

 ### Detailed Features